This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ・The surface has a uniform gloss like a mirror

-- Perfect adhesion to the wood (no need to worry about peeling)
+- Perfect adhesion to the wood (no worries about the fun)

 In the unlikely event of a malfunction, a craftsman will respond directly,